Policies and Procedures

 It is important that both the client and the therapist have a clear understanding of the practice policies and procedures.

 As a new client you need to be informed about Massage Therapy policies in order to provide informed consent prior to the massage session.
 Fluid Motion Massage LLC holds these policies and procedures to a very high standard and therefore have posted them on our website for your convenience.

 APPOINTMENTS: Client appointments are by appointment only.
 Hours of operation vary from day to day.
-To ensure appointment availability, we suggest a regular series of appointments be scheduled.
+To ensure appointment availability, I suggest a regular series of appointments be scheduled.

 CANCELLATION POLICY: It is requested that you cancel your appointment 24 hours in advance or pay the full service price.
 You may call/text to cancel, however if you credit card is not on file, we will send an invoice to your email address to collect payment.
-We understand that unexpected events can arise, in this case a discussion must be had with the therapist in order to prevent the fee.
-This will be handled on a case by case basis.
+I understand that unexpected events can arise, in this case a discussion must be had with the therapist in order to prevent the fee.
+This will be handled on a case-by-case basis.
 One exception will be honored per calendar year if the situation was deemed appropriate for cancellation by the therapist.